VoronDesign/VoronUsers/printer_mods/QuackProfit/V0-Adafruit-Y_Rails/README.md

 ## Klipper Config
 * Create a "neopixel" section in printer.cfg and give it a name
-* Refer to your Controller documentation to find the pin name that controlls the neopixel data signal
+* Refer to your Controller documentation to find the pin name that controls the neopixel data signal
 * Example:
 ```
 [neopixel lights]